daviddalpiaz/appliedstats/data-and-programming.md

 ### Vectorization

 One of the biggest strengths of `R` is its use of vectorized operations.
-(Frequently the lack of understanding of this concept leads of a belief that `R` is *slow*. `R` is not the fastest language, but it has a reputation for being slower than it really is.)
+(Frequently the lack of understanding of this concept leads to a belief that `R` is *slow*. `R` is not the fastest language, but it has a reputation for being slower than it really is.)

 ```r